lbgm/vue-pro-calendar/README.md

 ## Events
 `@calendarClosed`:
-This event is fired when user click close button.
+This event is fired when user clicks close button.

 ## Slots
 Draw your own calendars using scoped slots